johnjeffers/luxury-yacht-releases/README.md

-# luxury-yacht-releases
+# Luxury Yachy Releases

-Sail the Seas of Kubernetes in Style
+Luxury Yacht - Sail the Seas of Kubernetes in Style!

+This repo is only for hosting public releases of Luxury Yacht.